chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Examples/FMC/FMC_SDRAM/readme.txt

   @endverbatim

 @par Example Description

+This example describes how to configure the FMC controller to access the SDRAM memory.

 This example guides you through the different configuration steps by mean of HAL API to configure the FMC controller to access the IS42S16400J SDRAM memory mounted